estradiol pharmacokinetics playground

 custom doses

-c u dose days model
+c u dose model

 drag-n-drop csv anywhere to import